whoisYeshua/webpack-simple-boilerplate/README.md

 | Output files name         | Default             | Contenthash                 |
 | Favicon\*\*\*             | ❌                  | ✅                          |

-\* You can set `eval-source-map` or other options to increase build speed, but in this case you should manualy set `sourceMap` to `true` in `css-loader`, `scss-loader` and `postcss-loader`.
+\* You can set `eval-source-map` or other options to increase build speed, but in this case, you should manually set `sourceMap` to `true` in `css-loader`, `scss-loader`, and `postcss-loader`.

 \*\* `mini-css-extract-plugin` is more often used in **production** mode to get separate css files.
 For **development** mode (including `webpack-dev-server`) we use `style-loader`, because it injects CSS into the DOM using multiple `style` tags and works faster.

 \*\*\* In previous commits, I refused to use the clean-webpack-output plugin because I noticed the presence of a native function that appeared in Webpack _5.20+_ `output.clean`.
 Unfortunately, it has certain [problems](https://github.com/jantimon/html-webpack-plugin/issues/1639) with the favicon.
-Therefore, if this bug is not fixed in the near future, I will return to the previous version (especially since this plugin [was updated recently](https://github.com/johnagan/clean-webpack-plugin/releases/tag/v4.0.0)).
+Therefore, if this bug is not fixed soon, I will return to the previous version (especially since this plugin [was updated recently](https://github.com/johnagan/clean-webpack-plugin/releases/tag/v4.0.0)).

 ## Source